Many families struggle with the internal debate on whether they want more children.

 Some examples include my love for gardening, reading, and writing.

-I also love animals and want to open up a feral cat rescue in my area, being the crazy cat lady I am.
+Also, I love animals and want to open up a feral cat rescue in my area, being the crazy cat lady.

-Recently, we rescued a stray in our neighborhood, and to our surprise, she was confirmed to be pregnant after a vet trip!
+When Annabelle was a baby while taking her for a walk in her stroller one evening, rescued a stray in kitten our neighborhood I found digging in someone’s trash for food, and to our surprise, she was confirmed to be pregnant after a vet trip!

-With more kids, we could not afford this lifestyle monetarily or emotionally.
+With more kids, we could not afford this lifestyle monetarily or emotionally, and who knows when I could get around to fulfilling more of my dreams and goals.

-Before the pandemic, I worked at a wellness spa which I adored.
+Before the pandemic, I worked at a holistic wellness spa as a Colon Hydrotherapist and Infrared Body Wrap Therapist, which I adored.

 I love pampering and being pampered.